-Criteria Criteria Magnitude of change A clearly evident and frequent or continuous change in key landscape characteristics or components affecting an extensive area. very high A clearly evident change either over a restricted area or infrequently perceived or a moderate change in key landscape characteristics or components, frequent or continuous and over a wide area. high A moderate change either over a restricted area or infrequently perceived or a small change in key landscape characteristics or components over a wide area medium A barely or rarely perceptible change in key landscape characteristics or components. low Imperceptible change. very low Magnitude Criteria Magnitude of change Oriteria Major changes in view such as at close distances, affecting a substantial part of the view, continuously visible for a long duration, or obstructing a substantial part or important elements of view. of the view, continuously visible for a long duration, or obstructing a substantial of change Major changes in view such as at close distances, affecting a substantial part of the view, continuously visible for a long duration, or obstructing a substantial part or important elements of view.
-Clearly perceptible changes in views such as at intermediate distances, resulting in a either a distinct new element in a significant part of the view, of change very high Major changes in view such as at close distances, affecting a substantial part of the view, continuously visible for a long duration, or obstructing a substantial part or important elements of view.
+Table 13.1 Criteria for assessment of magnitude of change on landscape Criteria Magnitude of change A clearly evident and frequent or continuous change in key landscape characteristics or components affecting an extensive area. very high A clearly evident change either over a restricted area or infrequently perceived or a moderate change in key landscape characteristics or components, frequent or continuous and over a wide area. high A moderate change either over a restricted area or infrequently perceived or a small change in key landscape characteristics or components over a wide area. medium A barely or rarely perceptible change in key landscape characteristics or components. low - Imperceptible change. very low Magnitude of change Magnitude of change very high Criteria - Major changes in view such as at close distances, affecting a substantial part of the view, continuously visible for a long duration, Magnitude of change very high high Criteria - Major changes in view such as at close distances, affecting a substantial part of the view, continuously visible for a long duration, or obstructing a substantial part or important elements of view. - Clearly perceptible changes in views such as at intermediate distances, resulting in a either a distinct new element in a significant part of the view, or a more wide ranging, less concentrated change very high substantial part of the view, continuously visible for a long duration, or obstructing a substantial part or important elements of view.
 Clearly perceptible changes in views such as at intermediate distances, resulting in a either a distinct new element in a significant part of the view, or a more wide ranging, less concentrated change across a wider area.
-Moderate changes in views, such as at long distances, or visible for a short duration, perhaps at an oblique angle, or which blends to an extent with the of change very high high
+Moderate changes in views, such as at long distances, or visible for a short duration, perhaps at an oblique angle, or which blends to an very high high very low low medium high very high Sensitivity of landscape / viewpoint (Functional value) low Not significant Low significance Low significance Medium significance Medium or High significance medium Not significant Low significance Medium significance High significance High or Very high significance high Not significant Low significance Medium or High significance High or Very high significance Very high significance